Gautam-Shende/assignment-6/README.md

 ## Description
-This project is a simple Node.js HTTP server that handles multiple routes.
+This project is a simple Node.js HTTP server that handles multiple routes. and handling the diffrent html file paths in web server.
+In this assignment i used async, await , try catch function for handling files and error's.

 ## Routes
 - /home → Home page
 - /about → About page
 - /contact → Contact page
+- if error → 404.html error page

 ## How to Run
 1. Install Node.js